galaxyproject/training-material/topics/metagenomics/tutorials/mothur-miseq-sop/tutorial.md

 {: .hands_on}

-From the resulting image we can see that the rarefaction curves for all samples have started to level off so we are confident we cover a large part of our sample diversity.
+From the resulting image we can see that the rarefaction curves for all samples have started to level off so we are confident we cover a large part of our sample diversity:

 ![Rarefaction curves](../../images/rarefaction_curves.png)

-Alas, rarefaction is not a measure of richness, but a measure of diversity.
-If you consider two communities with the same richness, but different evenness then after sampling a large number of individuals their rarefaction curves will asymptote to the same value.
-Since they have different evennesses the shapes of the curves will differ.
-Therefore, selecting a number of individuals to cutoff the rarefaction curve isn't allowing a researcher to compare samples based on richness, but their diversity.

-Finally, let's get a table containing the number of sequences, the sample coverage, the number of observed OTUs, and the Inverse Simpson diversity estimate using the `Summary.single` command.
-To standardize everything, let's randomly select 2440 sequences from each sample 1000 times and calculate the average:
+Finally, let's get a summary containing the number of sequences, the sample coverage, the number of observed OTUs, and the Inverse Simpson diversity estimate using the `Summary.single` command.
+The following command will randomly subsample down to 2389 sequences, repeat this process 1000 times, and report the average:

 > ### {% icon hands_on %} Hands-on: Summary.single
 >